vectordotdev/vector/rfcs/2021-02-04-5802-event-metadata.md

 Incremental steps that execute this change.
 Generally this is in the form of:

 - [ ]  Create the new structures with an empty stub `EventMetadata`.
-- [ ]  Add optional instrumentation to full `Event` creation and cloning and benchmark the result to determine the impact of clone vs reference counting the metadata.
 - [ ]  Add a simple timestamp to the metadata to ensure it is propagated from end to end.
+- [ ]  Add instrumentation to full `Event` creation and cloning (gated by a feature flag) and benchmark the result to estimate the performance impact of clone vs reference counting the metadata.
 - [ ]  Rework sources that use `Utc::now()` or equivalent to set a
        default timestamp to use this new metadata (optimization, optional).